fortunejs/fortune/README.md

 # Fortune.js

 Fortune is a framework for hypermedia applications.
-It provides modular interfaces for database adapters, serializers, and I/O which can be implemented in protocols such as HTTP.
+It provides a modular system for database adapters, serializers, and I/O which can be implemented in protocols such as HTTP.
 A baseline of defaults are included: Node Embedded Database (NeDB), JSON API serializer, and HTTP server.

+The purpose is to provide an adequate abstraction for a web application server in the same spirit as Rails, Sails, Django, et al. but with a focus on building robust applications using hypermedia.

 Get it by installing from npm:
 ```